rsksmart/rsk-explorer-api/README.md

 ## Requisites

 - mongodb > 4
-- node >= 10.16.0
+- node >= 12.18.2
-- access to JSON/RPC interface of a rskj node v1.0.2
+- access to JSON/RPC interface of a rskj node >= 2.0.1

-through
+  with this modules enabled: eth, net, web3, txpool, debug and trace.

 ## Install